Nevada Pool Fence Requirements at a Glance

 Requirements vary across Nevada jurisdictions.
 Here are key notes for the state's most populated areas.
 For areas not listed, contact your local building department directly.

-Las Vegas / Clark CountyOne of the most actively enforced pool barrier markets in the United States.
+Las Vegas / Clark CountyOne of the most actively enforced pool barrier markets in the US.
 Clark County Building Department requires 60" barrier inspection before pool occupancy.
 No water in pool until barrier passes inspection.

 Get Free Quotes from Nevada Installers